edhowland/pdf_pipeline/README.md

 ### Disadvantages

  This is only a programatically method.
 Only a Ruby programmer can maintain it.
 Possiblyusing the boiler template approach will help here.

+## HTML to PDF

+There a variety of HTML to PDF converters.
+Many of these were written to provide a PDF view of some website.
+E.g. Download this page as a PDF.
+So a few of them integrate into Rails or Rack as middleware.
+Might be useful if we have a Sinatra back end.
+Here I am only looking at pure Ruby (or NodeJS) varients.

 ## Links